joshdanminja/my_portfolio/README.md

 For adding emoji 😃 into the texts in `portfolio.js`, use the `emoji()` function and pass the text you need as an argument.
 This would help in keeping emojis compatible across different browsers and platforms.

-#### Customize Lottie Animations

-You can choose a Lottie and download it in json format from from sites like [this](https://lottiefiles.com/).
-In `src/assets/lottie`, replace the Lottie json file you want to alter with the same file name.
-If you want to change the Lottie options, go to `src/components/displayLottie/DisplayLottie.js` and change the `defaultOptions` object, you can refer [react-lottie docs](https://www.npmjs.com/package/react-lottie) for more info on the `defaultOptions` object.

 ## Deployment
 When you are done with the setup, you should host your website online.
 We highly recommend to read through the [Deploying on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) docs for React.